-Considering the factors involved, a VPN on a router vs a device is a hot debate.
+Considering the factors involved, a VPN on router vs device is a hot debate.
 A VPN on a device is needed the most when people use public Wi-Fi on their phones and computers.
 Hence, the struggle of implementing and maintaining a router VPN can outweigh the advantages.

-FAQs – Should I use a VPN on my router in Canada
+FAQs – Should I use a VPN on my router

-Do any routers have built-in VPN in Canada?
+Do any routers have built-in VPN?

-Can Canadians protect routers with a VPN?
+Can I protect my router with a VPN?

 - Launch a browser.